List of freshwater aquarium amphibian species

-There are a wide range of frogs, salamanders and caecilians that can be kept a pets in an aquarium.
+There are a wide range of frogs, salamanders and caecilians that can be kept as pets in an aquarium.
 Many of these are not found in the pet trade.
-This is usually because they're either too big for most commercial aquariums (ex: giant salamanders), endangered (ex: achoques), haven't entered the pet trade yet, or a mix of the three.
+This is usually because they're either too big for most commercial aquariums (ex: giant salamanders), are endangered (ex: achoques), haven't entered the pet trade yet, or a mix of the three.

-All animals on this list are fully aquatic, meaning they can live without access to land.
-However, many still need breath air, as they lack gills in their adult phase.
+All of the animals on this list are fully aquatic, meaning they can live without access to land.
+However, many still need to breathe air, as they lack gills in their adult phase.